FurkanKambay/Mechapod/README.md

 [Shovel Jam 2025 entry](https://itch.io/jam/shovel-jam-2025/rate/3713660) | [▶️ Gameplay Video](https://www.youtube.com/watch?v=BWzBbAGA6Jk)

-You are stranded on a dead planet that's been taken over by ancient artificial technology built by the planet's originally native inhabitants.
+You are stranded on a dead planet that's been taken over by ancient artificial technology built by the planet's long-extinct native inhabitants.

-By reverse engineering their tech, you must use the scraps you find around the crash site to get a Golem started and build more Frames to ensure your survival.
+Gather **scraps** around the crash site, reverse engineer the fauna's tech to **build** more Frames, and **upgrade** your Golem for new abilities to ensure your survival.

 Will you live to see the light of another day? <br>
 Only your skills in the battlefield will tell!